Drew-source/curator/README.md

 ## 🌐 Deployment

-### GitHub Pages (Static Version)

-The project is automatically deployed to GitHub Pages via GitHub Actions when changes are pushed to the main branch.
-The static version simulates API responses and form submissions for demonstration purposes.

-View the live demo at: [https://drew-source.github.io/curator/](https://drew-source.github.io/curator/)

-### Full Backend Deployment (Planned)
+### Google Cloud VM Deployment

+This project is configured to deploy automatically to Google Cloud VM using GitHub Actions:

+1. **CI/CD Pipeline**:
+   - Automated testing and building on each push to the main branch
-For production use with full backend functionality, deployment to Google Cloud is planned:
+   - Automatic deployment to Google Cloud VM when tests pass

-1. Create a Google Cloud VM instance (Compute Engine)
-2. Configure GitHub Actions for CI/CD pipeline
+   - Zero-downtime deployment with PM2

+2. **Deployment Process**:
+   - GitHub Actions workflow pushes code to the VM
+   - Dependencies are installed and updated
+   - Application is restarted using PM2
+   - Health checks confirm successful deployment

+3. **Required Configuration**:
-3. Set up environment with Node.js, Express, and PM2
+   - Google Cloud VM with Node.js and PM2 installed
-4. Configure domain and SSL certificate
+   - Project secrets configured in GitHub repository
+   - SSH key access for secure deployment

+4. **Repository Secrets Required**:
+   - `GCP_PROJECT_ID`: Your Google Cloud project ID
+   - `GCP_SA_KEY`: Service account key for Google Cloud
+   - `GCP_SSH_PRIVATE_KEY`: SSH key for VM access
+   - `GCP_ZONE`: VM zone (e.g., us-central1-a)
+   - `GCP_VM_NAME`: Name of your VM instance
+   - `CURATOR_DOMAIN`: Domain name for your application

 ## 📝 Development Notes